 One of the most enigmatic characters is a powerful investigative journalist, Sana Sana, whose reports reveal the perpetrators of crimes and corruption at the highest levels.
 With so much on the line, Sana Sana fiercely guards his anonymity, veils himself behind a curtain of beads when meeting with people and undertakes a plethora of security measures before going anywhere.
 His investigation into sakawa means his path intersects with everyone from Gordon Tilson to Emma Djan.

 This is a long novel that is rewarding on a number of levels.
 The Ghanaian setting will be unfamiliar to most readers, but Quartey is a gifted guide through its sights, smells, and tastes.
-His rendering of the places, ethnic groups, and even dialects and pidgin English, is expert.
+His rendering of the places, ethnic groups, and even dialects and pidgin English is expert.
 There are many crimes in the book, not just the internet scams, but of course murder, too.
 (We know from the title that someone goes missing.)
 The criminal elements are not much of a shock or surprise; but, like a great work of detection, they are presented and solved alongside the progress Emma Djan makes as the plot unfolds.
-The suspenseful pulse of the book is derived from the many elements of the plot and subplots that require satisfying resolutions--and Quartey, better than most writers, delivers.
+The suspenseful pulse of the book is derived from the many elements of the plot and subplots that require satisfying resolutions--and Quartey, better than most writers, delivers in tying them up.

 |Anas Aremeyaw Anas -- the

 real-life Sana Sana?

-Quartey brings a corner of the planet alive by mining realistic details of life and crime in contemporary Ghana and weaving them into a compelling and entertaining narrative.
-The sakawa boys are indeed a huge problem in global cybercrime and in local politics.
-Sana Sana appears be based on a real investigative journalist Anas Aremeyaw Anas, who maintains his anonymity nearly identically to the way Quartey describes his fictional counterpart.
-The Ghanaian locations, cities, landmarks, foods, slang are all credibly portrayed and thereby lend the most enjoyable details to this most delicious and spellbinding novel.
+Quartey brings alive a corner of Africa by mining realistic details of life and crime in contemporary Ghana and weaving them into a compelling and entertaining narrative.
+The sakawa boys present a huge challenge in global cybercrime, but also in local politics.
+Sana Sana appears be based on a real investigative journalist Anas Aremeyaw Anas, who maintains his anonymity almost identically to the way Quartey describes his fictional counterpart.
+The Ghanaian locations, cities, landmarks, foods, slang are all credibly portrayed and thereby lend the most enjoyable details to this delicious and spellbinding novel.